 The frequencies define the types of wireless microphones.

 - One of the oldest, but still applicable types is the VHF (Very High Frequency) wireless mic.
 These mics have a frequency range of 25 to 300 MHz.

 - The next type is the UHF (Ultra High Frequency) mic.
 This type of mic has a frequency between 400 and 900 MHz.

 - Ahead of that, there are various other types available.
 Those types are highly professional and are used mostly by professional musicians, cameramen, and podcasters.
-They include 1.9, 2.4, and 5 GHz frequency range.
+They include the 1.9, 2.4, and 5 GHz frequency ranges.
 Further, mics that operate within the low range also work with wires.
 If you feel like you will have to walk out of range, you can attach the wire.

 Best wireless microphones-Reviews & Buying Guide

 Consider the following when purchasing a wireless microphone:

 The frequency is the measure of the operating index of the microphones.
 For clear and better audio emission, you need the finest frequency.
 Commonly, UHF mics are used as they offer a great frequency range.
 However, if you feel that a fine frequency mic is too expensive, then you may look for a low-frequency wireless mic that can also connect with a wire.